HussamElsadany/Movies/Questions.md

 - **@StateObject and @ObservedObject** look the same and both conform to **ObservableObject** protocol, but differ in how SwiftUI manages their lifecycle.
 - **@ObservedObject** destroyed and re-instantiated every time the containing view redraws but **@StateObject** doesn't.
 - A not completely unimportant implication of **@StateObject** is performance.
 If you're using an **@ObservedObject** that's recreated often that might harm your view's rendering performance.
 Since @StateObject is not recreated for every view re-render, it has a far smaller impact on your view's drawing cycle.
 - but there is an issue here as **MovieRow** is embedded inside a **NavigationLink**, and List really does not create new instances of row, but reuses created before.
-However **NavigationLink** creates new instance every time, so chaning from @StateObject to **@ObservableObject** won't affect in our case.
+However **NavigationLink** creates new instance every time, so changing from @StateObject to **@ObservableObject** won't affect in our case.

 ### 8. In PopularMoviesListViewModel.swift we ask for popular movies, using the current implementation fetch top rated movies instead, and explain what is happening.